tonyp12 wrote: »

 Here's the deal: We are going to get FPGA images and give this design a go.
-If it really sucks, it's gonna come out and it's gonna get fixed because Chip doesn't release crap.
+If it really sucks, it's gonna come out and it's gonna get fixed because Chip doesn't release Smile.
 Neither does Parallax.

 Until then, let the guy work.
 He's got an impressive history going back to the 8 bit era.
 My enthusasim is not unfounded.

 And you can call me spud, if that helps.

 Basically, lots and lots of 'Big Picture' experience compared to 99% of my peers.